NCERT Exemplar Class 11 Biology Solutions Chapter 3 Plant Kingdom

 Answer:

-Yes, heterospory has evolutionary significance in plant kingdom because heterospory is the formation of two types of spores differentiating in the size and the sex, microspores, and megaspores.
-Microspores are the male who is smaller in size, and megaspores are the female who is larger in size.
-In Pteridophytes, the microspores and megaspore sprout together to give rise to male and female gametophytes.
+Yes, heterospory has evolutionary significance in the plant kingdom because heterospory is the formation of two types of spores, differentiating in size and sex: microspores and megaspores.
+Microspores are the male who are smaller in size, and megaspores are the female who are larger.
+In Pteridophytes, the microspores and megaspores sprout together to give rise to male and female gametophytes.
 In the end, the zygote matures in the female gametophyte.
 Seeds make it possible for gymnosperms and angiosperms to survive long periods of hostile conditions.
-Seeds have also made it possible for them to spread to a different geographical area by seed dispersal.
+Seeds have also made it possible for them to spread to different geographical areas by seed dispersal.

 Question:3